AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages/index.md

 ---
-title: "Getting Started with Jekyll and GitHub Pages: Your First Website"
+title: Getting Started with Jekyll and GitHub Pages
 description: Jekyll is a static site generator that makes it easy for you to create a website.
 Learn how to get started with Jekyll and GitHub Pages.
 keywords: [getting started with jekyll, jekyll and github pages]
 categories: [jekyll, liquid, github]